stryker-mutator/stryker-mutator.github.io/blog/2025-11-07-vscode-plugin.md

 ## 🚧 Roadmap

-The Stryker Mutator VSCode plugin is just the beginning.
+The Stryker Mutator VS Code plugin is just the beginning.
 Here are some features we're planning to add in the near future:

 - 🌐 **Support for other Stryker flavors**: Expanding support to include Stryker.NET, Stryker4s, and possibly more.
 - 📊 **Enhanced reporting**: More detailed mutation testing reports and visualizations.
-- ⚙️ **Configuration management**: Ability to manage Stryker configuration files directly from VSCode.
+- ⚙️ **Configuration management**: Ability to manage Stryker configuration files directly from VS Code.
-- 🤝 **Community contributions**: What would you like to see in the Stryker Mutator VSCode plugin?
+- 🤝 **Community contributions**: What would you like to see in the Stryker Mutator VS Code plugin?
 We're open to suggestions and contributions.

 Come to our [GitHub repository's issue tracker](https://github.com/stryker-mutator/editor-plugins/issues) and let us know your thoughts!

-We can't wait to see how the Stryker Mutator VSCode plugin enhances your testing experience!
+We can't wait to see how the Stryker Mutator VS Code plugin enhances your testing experience!
 Happy coding! 🚀